jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/project_goals_hardware.md

 **Initial Project Goals**

-- Provide the hardware for data transfer/display​ of the measurements
+- Provide the hardware for data transfer/display​ of the measurements with an adequate number of inputs and components the software group can run their program on
+- Achieve minimal noise levels in the central wiring facility
-- Collecting/structure the ideas of the Cohort ​
+- Collecting/structure ideas of the Cohort ​to make them mutually compatible though the central facility
 - Install the hardware ​

 *How to achieve them*

 - Outline the parts of experiment(s)​
 - Collecting whats needed,​
-- wire the sub and central facillities ​
+- Wire the sub and central facillities ​and fit them into the 'box'
+- Measure signal to noise ratio and set-up bandwidth using a dummy signal/dataset

 _________________________________________________________________________________________________________